ricardo-andre-pool-cen/Equipo-0_prototipo_de_software_-seudo_repositorio/Sprint_2/Day 24.md

 **I worked on this:**

-- Especificacion de requisitos
+- Requirements specifyment

 ---
 **I'm working on this:**

-- Validacion de competencias de la asignatura
+- Subject competences validation

 ---
 **I'll work on this:**

-- Implementacion de la herramienta del diseño
+- Design tool implementation
-- "Product Backlog"
+- Product Backlog

 ---
 **I couldn't work this:**